akpagare47/Retail-sales-Analysis/README.md

 - Matplotlib (static PNGs for README)
 - Jupyter Notebook

-## ▶️ How to Run
-1. Download all files into one folder
-2. Open `retail_sales_analysis.ipynb` in Jupyter
-3. Run all cells

 ## 📌 Insights (Highlights)
 - **Laptops** drive the most revenue; **Accessories** offer stable margins